Creating accessible InDesign documents

 - Populate the table with data.

 Once your table is complete you will need to check this most likely do some further work in Adobe Acrobat.
-This is fully detailed in checking your documents / sites for accessibility.

 - Reading order